 Can your zipper be repaired?
 Use a FixnZip when you don’t know how to repair a zipper that doesn’t close the teeth.
 With this replacement piece, you use a thumbscrew to customize the tightness of the slide.
 Stop throwing away broken jackets and backpacks and repair them with the FixnZip.

-Check out our “How To” page for more specifics on repairing zippers.
+Check out our “How To” page or the video below for more specifics on repairing zippers.